Miaiah/INST126_Proj4_Group/README.md

 https://github.com/Miaiah/INST126_Proj4_Group/issues/2#issue-755750340

-Another dataset that we created is a dataset consisting of COVID-19 ratial trends in every state.
-Using this dataset, we created a function, called countyEducation(county), to compare the racial trends and COVID-19 cases in Maryland versus the racial trends and COVID-19 cases in three selected states: California, Texas, and Kansas.
+Other datasets that we used are: 1. dataset consisting of COVID-19 cases by different races in every state; 2. dataset consisting of population by different races in every state.
+Using these datasets, we created a function, called racialPlot(populations_by_races, covid_cases_by_races_by_states, state, stateCode), to generate plots of COVID-19 racial trends and compare the racial trends and COVID-19 cases in Maryland versus the racial trends and COVID-19 cases in three selected states: California, Georgia, and Massachusetts.